Atlas-OS/Atlas/README.md

 <kbd>[<img title="中文（简体）" alt="中文（简体）" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/cn.svg" width="22">](https://github.com/Atlas-OS/Atlas/blob/main/translations/README_zh_CN.md)</kbd>
 <kbd>[<img title="العربية" alt="العربية" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/sa.svg" width="22">](https://github.com/Atlas-OS/Atlas/blob/main/translations/README_ar_SA.md)</kbd>

 #### _Do you want to help us by translating documents?
-If so, please follow this [README](translations/README.md)._
+If so, please follow these [instructions](translations/[2] README - For Translators.md)._

 ## 🤔 **What is Atlas?**

 Atlas is a modified version of Windows 10, which removes nearly all the drawbacks of Windows that negatively affect gaming performance.
-We are also a good option to reduce system latency, network latency, input lag, and keeping your system private while focusing on performance.
+Atlas is also a good option to reduce system latency, network latency, input lag, and keep your system private while focusing on performance.
-You can learn more about Atlas on our official [Website](https://atlasos.net).
+You can learn more about Atlas on our official [website](https://atlasos.net).

 ## 📚 **Table of contents**